Is Turmeric Safe to Eat for People with Hormone-Sensitive Cancers?

 Turmeric is a bright yellow spice commonly used in cooking, especially in Indian and Southeast Asian cuisines.
 It comes from the root of the turmeric plant and has a warm, bitter taste.
 Turmeric contains curcumin, which is its main active component.
 Curcumin has been widely studied for its potential health benefits, most notably its anti-inflammatory and antioxidant properties.

-As a potential anti-inflammatory and antioxidant compound, curcumin may be beneficial to supporting overall health when living with cancer, as well as managing some symptoms, and treatment related side effects.
+As a compound with anti-inflammatory and antioxidant properties, curcumin may help support overall health when living with cancer, as well as managing some symptoms, and treatment related side effects.

 Research compiling large amounts of data to analyse the effects on inflammation in the body, from a wide range of foods and nutrients, shows that turmeric has one of the strongest anti-inflammatory effects (2).
 While this is of interest, it is important to note that we see the greatest health gains in whole dietary patterns, where the diet contains a diverse and abundant range of ‘anti-inflammatory’ plant foods (3).
 Therefore, consuming turmeric alongside other plant foods, herbs and spices is more likely to be beneficial rather than focusing on turmeric in isolation.